morganhawkins/NeuralNetwork/README.md

 <img src="https://github.com/morganhawkins/NeuralNetwork/blob/main/images/digit_3.png " width="150" height="150" />

 Images play in unison to show how different networks converge.
-The left image shows a compresser with 2 hidden connected layers and 2 hidden activation layers.
-Activation function used is the Leaky ReLu.
-The Right image is an identical network, but sigmoid activations are used.
-We can see here that the network using Leaky ReLu activations converges must faster.
+All three images show identical networks with different activation functions.
+We can see that the leaky ReLu sppears to converge the fastest, but the model with a mix of leaky ReLu and sigmoidal activation layers seems to be able to recreate the image most accurately.

 &emsp;&emsp; Leaky ReLu &emsp;&emsp;&emsp;&emsp;&nbsp;  Sigmoid  &emsp;&emsp;&emsp;&emsp;&emsp;&nbsp;    Mixed